Pirate2606/budgettastic_app/README.md

       "average_expense_diff": 12017.771300448432
     }

-## Run the project locally:
+# Instructions:

-### Prerequisites:
+## Prerequisites:
+    1. NodeJS should be installed on the system.

-    1. Python3 should be installed on the system.
+    2. Python3 should be installed on the system.
-    2. Need an active internet connection.
+    3. An active internet connection.

-### Steps:
+## To run the project locally, follow these steps:
+    1. Clone the repository: git clone https://github.com/Pirate2606/budgettastic_app
+    2. Change the directory: cd budgettastic_app/budgettastic
+    3. Initialize npm in the project directory: npm init -y
+    4. Install the node modules: npm i
+    5. Generate OAuth Client ID and Secret for Google and Github.
+    6. Place the Client IDs and Secrets in a .env file in the root of the project.
+    7. Change the base URL of google.js and github.js OAuth files to https://budgettastic.herokuapp.com/{google/github}/callback
+    8. Run the server using: npm run dev
+    9. Open this link in browser: http://127.0.0.1:3000/

+### For setting up API:
     1. Setup a virtual environment:
         For ubuntu:
             1. sudo apt install virtualenv